go-masonry/docu-web/content/fx/groups/_index.md

 ---

 `Uber-FX` [group](https://pkg.go.dev/go.uber.org/fx#hdr-Value_Groups) is a feature that allows you to consume and produce multiple values of the same type.
-This make it easier to influence/configure different instances.
+This makes it easier to influence/configure different instances.

-Mortar have different [groups](https://github.com/go-masonry/mortar/blob/master/providers/groups/alias.go), but we will focus on one of them here.
+Mortar has different [groups](https://github.com/go-masonry/mortar/blob/master/providers/groups/alias.go), but we will focus on one of them here.

 {{% panel header="Internal HTTP Handlers" %}}